 Expertise: Media, race and ethnicity

 In an earlier profession, Fulwood was a metro columnist at The Plain Dealer in Cleveland, Ohio, the last stop in a nearly three-decade journalism career that featured posts at several metropolitan newspapers.
-During the 1990s, he was a national correspondent in the Washington, D.C., bureau of the Los Angeles Times, where he created a national race relations beat and contributed to the paper’s Pulitzer Prize-winning coverage of the 1992 Los Angeles riots.
+During the 1990s, he was a national correspondent in the Washington, D.C., bureau of the Los Angeles Times, where he contributed to the paper’s Pulitzer Prize-winning coverage of the 1992 Los Angeles riots.

 Fulwood is the author of two books: Waking from the Dream: My Life in the Black Middle Class (Anchor, 1996) and Full of It: Strong Words and Fresh Thinking for Cleveland (Gray & Company, 2004).

 Fulwood earned a Bachelor of Arts in journalism from the University of North Carolina at Chapel Hill in 1978.